awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-describe.md

 ## Examples for 'describe\-maintenance\-windows\-for\-target'<a name="mw-cli-tutorials-describe-maintenance-windows-for-target"></a>

-**List information about the Maintenance Window targets or tasks associated with instances tagged with a particular key**
+**List information about the maintenance window targets or tasks associated with instances tagged with a particular key**
 Run the following command:

 ```